fbpx

 8. Overall Performance Decline: The cumulative effect of these symptoms can lead to a noticeable decline in overall work performance, including missed deadlines, increased errors, frequent absences, or withdrawal from work responsibilities.

-These feelings often occur without a clear reason and may be intense, making regular tasks challenging to complete.
+These feelings often occur without a clear reason and may be intense, making regular tasks challenging.
 Anxiety disorders encompass various specific types, such as Generalized Anxiety Disorder (GAD), Social Anxiety Disorder (SAD), and Panic Disorder, each with unique symptoms and triggers.
 Unlike normal feelings of anxiety that everyone experiences at times, anxiety disorders can lead to significant distress and dysfunction, requiring professional treatment like therapy or medication to manage effectively.
-Lastly, anxiety disorders may be associated with severe, long-term depression, eating

-General Anxiety Disorder: is a chronic mental health condition characterized by persistent and excessive anxiety and worry about various aspects of daily life, such as work, health, family, or finances, even when there is little or no reason to worry about them.
+General Anxiety Disorder.
+This is a chronic mental health condition characterized by persistent and excessive anxiety and worry about various aspects of daily life, such as work, health, family, or finances, even when there is little or no reason to worry about them.
 The anxiety is often difficult to control and may be out of proportion to the actual likelihood or impact of the feared event.

 The worry normally lasts at least six months; a person almost always anticipates the worst, even though there is little reason to expect it.
 GAD is often accompanied by physical symptoms such as fatigue,